E10

 Safety: Unplug the microwave immediately if any component (light, fan, or turntable) runs continuously or if you smell burning.

 • 3.
-Check for welded relay contacts: If a relay appears discolored or cracked, it may be stuck closed.
-Replacement of the relay or entire control board is required.
+Check for Welded Relay Contacts: If a relay appears discolored or cracked, it may be stuck closed.
+Replacement of the relay or the entire control board is required.

 • 5.
-Recommended repair: For most OK microwave models, the control PCB is replaced as a complete unit rather than repairing individual relays.
+Recommended Repair: For most microwave models, the control PCB is replaced as a complete unit rather than repairing individual relays.

 Advertisements